Adolfo Kaminsky

-Adolfo Kaminsky (or Adolphe; 1 October 1925 – 9 January 2023) was an Argentine-born member of the French Resistance, specializing in the forgery of identity documents (IDs), and photographer.
+Adolfo Kaminsky (or Adolphe; 1 October 1925 – 9 January 2023) was an Argentine-born member of the French Resistance, specializing in the forgery of identity documents (IDs), and a photographer.
 During World War II, he forged papers that saved the lives of more than 14,000 Jews.
 He later assisted Jewish immigration to the British Mandate for Palestine and then forged identity documents for the Algerian National Liberation Front and French draft dodgers during the Algerian War (1954–62).
-He forged papers for thirty years for different activist groups, mainly national liberation fronts, without ever requiring payment. in order to preserve his freedom.
+He forged papers for thirty years for different activist groups, mainly national liberation fronts, without ever requiring payment in order to preserve his freedom.

 Early life

 Kaminsky was born in Argentina to a Jewish Russian family, the son of Anna (Kinoël) and Salomon Kaminsky.
 In 1932, when Kaminsky was seven years old, he moved with his family to Paris, where his father worked as a tailor.
 From Paris, the family moved in 1938 to Vire, Calvados, where his uncle was established.
 Adolfo worked in a dye shop and became fascinated by the chemistry of colourants.
 At that time, he bought a treatise by Marcellin Berthelot at a flea market.
 He later created his own laboratory in his uncle's house and worked in a butter factory as an assistant to a chemist who taught him the basics.